Cockney: Region

-Initially, when London consisted of little more than the walled City, the term applied to all Londoners, and this lingered into the 19th century.
+Initially, when London consisted of little more than the walled City, Cockneys referred to all Londoners, by 1600 being particularly associated with the Bow Bells area.
+This lingered at least into the 19th century.
 As the city grew, the definitions shifted to alternatives based on dialect or more specific areas; the East End and the area within earshot of Bow Bells.

 The East End of London and the vicinity of Bow Bells are often used interchangeably, representing the identity of the East End.
 The region within the audible range of the bells varies depending on the direction of the wind, but there is a correlation between the two geographic definitions under the typical prevailing wind conditions.
 The term can apply to East Londoners who do not speak the dialect and those who do.

 London's East End

-The traditional core districts of the East End include the Middlesex towns of Bethnal Green, Whitechapel, Spitalfields, Stepney, Wapping, Limehouse, Poplar, Haggerston, Shoreditch, Hackney, Hoxton, Bow and Mile End.
+The traditional core districts of the East End include the Middlesex towns of Bethnal Green, Whitechapel, Spitalfields, Stepney, Wapping, Limehouse, Poplar, Haggerston, Shadwell, Shoreditch, Hackney, Hoxton, Bow and Mile End.
 Nearly all of these areas had originally been part of the Manor and Parish of Stepney.
-In the 1600s and 1700s a Cockney's Feast, also later known as the Stepney Feast was held in Stepney each May.
+In the 1600s and 1700s a Cockney's Feast, also later known as the Stepney Feast, was held in Stepney each May.
 The purpose of the event was to raise money so that Stepney boys could be apprenticed in the maritime trades.

-The informal definition of the East End has gradually expanded to areas including as Poplar, Stratford, West Ham and Canning Town, as these have formed part of London's growing conurbation.
+The informal definition of the East End has gradually expanded to areas including Poplar, Stratford, West Ham and Canning Town, as these have formed part of London's growing conurbation.

+In the late Victorian period, a brash and loud "cockney swell" known as an 'Arry, became a well-known caricature of East End Londoners, as popularised by Punch magazine.
+Associated with wild revelry and "exuberant cockney horseplay", 'Arries could be found on excursions across the UK, but were particularly associated with certain locations within easy reach of London, such as Southend-on-Sea.